baldygeezer/baldygeezer.github.io/index.md

 # Welcome

-This is my homepage using the Cayman theme.
+This is my homepage with very little content of any kind.

+# About

+This does not contain any information about me.